 Donation of organs

 - The person who died may have wanted to donate organs for transplant.
 This will be easier if they were on the NHS Organ Donor Register, carried a donor card and had discussed the donation plans with their family.
 Relatives will still be asked to give their consent before donation.
-In Wales organ donation is mandatory unless the deceased has opted out.
 Most organ donations come from people who have died while on a ventilator in a hospital intensive care unit.
 For more information about organ donation and transplantation, contact:

 NHS Organ Donor Register

 Organ Donor Line: 0300 123 2323 (24 hours a day, every day)

 Donation of the body for medical education or research

 - Some people wish to leave their bodies for medical education or research and anyone wanting to do this needs to make arrangements before they die and tell their relatives.
 When the person dies, relatives in England and Wales should contact the Human Tissue Authority who will advise on what should be done.
 If a body is accepted (and many bodies are not suitable) the medical school will arrange for eventual cremation or burial.
 The address of the Human Tissue Authority is: